 throw throws

-Java throw keyword is used to explicitly Java throws keyword is used to declare
+Java throw keyword is used to explicitly Java throws keyword is used to declare an exception.

-throw an exception an exception.
+throw an exception

-2. void m(){ void m()throws ArithmeticException{
+2. void m(){ void m()throws ArithmeticException{ //method code

-throw new //method code
+throw new

 ArithmeticException("sorry"); }

 }

 3. Checked exception cannot be 3.
 Checked exception can be propagated

 propagated using throw only. with throws.

 Throw is followed by an instance.
 4. Throw is followed by a class.

 Throw is used within the method.
 5. Throws is used with the method

 signature.

 You cannot throw multiple exceptions.
 6. You can declare multiple exceptions

 e.g.

 public void method()throws

 IOException,SQLException.